The Identify API is only available to Business plan customers.

 - The first parameter should always contain the string value "identify".

-- The second should be a string containing the user id for a visitor on your site, from your own user database, or null if it is not known.
+- The second should be a string containing the user id for a user on your site, from your own user database, or null if it is not known.

 Once sent to Hotjar, these attributes and the values for each user are stored on Hotjar’s servers.
 Each time a call to Identify is made, the values stored on Hotjar’s servers will be replaced with the most recent values for these attributes.

 You are able to look up all attributes sent to Hotjar in your User Attributes settings page.
-You can use the Visitor Lookup feature to inspect what values have been passed for a user on your site.
+You can use the User Lookup feature to inspect what values have been passed for a specific user on your site.

-As long as a user is identified during their session, Hotjar is then able to offer fine-grained feedback widget targeting, allowing you to gather targeted feedback from specific users using Incoming Feedback and Polls.
-For example: “I want this Poll to only target paying customers who made a purchase more than 10 days ago”
+As long as a user is identified during their session, Hotjar is then able to both associate User IDs and User Attributes with a session's Recording, and offer fine-grained survey targeting, allowing you to gather targeted feedback from specific users using Surveys.
+For example: “I want this survey to only target paying customers who made a purchase more than 10 days ago”.

 Handling User IDs